ssoudan/edisonIsThePilot/DESIGN.md

 Once the boat is going straight at constant speed (cruising speed):
 - note the heading of the boat
-- start a stopwatch when X degree of steering is added as fast a possible - hold this steering
+- start a stopwatch when X degree of steering motor (corresponding to a certain number of steering degree depending on the reduction ratio the motor/pulley/wheel system) is added as fast a possible - hold this steering
 - every seconds, note the heading of the boat

 'systemCalibration' does this procedure automatically.